nooljs/nooljs/README.md

    `node app.js`

 ## API Document
+ For the full document  please visit http://nooljs.github.io/nooljs/

 ### Folder Structure
     * config -- Configuration folder
     * layout - Contains all the layout files
     * public -- Public files ( js, image)
     * server -- All the server side JavaScript files
     * servermethod -- Put all the server methods here

 ### Layout
 The Layout is heart of the nooljs project.
 Each page/module of the application can be defined as layout.
     It should be keep inside the layout folder.

 ```